flozz/cover-thumbnailer/README.md

 ### Other folders

-If Cover Thumbnailer is **enabled for pictures folders** (it is the case by default), Cover Thumbnailer will search in the folder for a file with a name like `cover/folder.png/jpg` (same list than for the music).
+If Cover Thumbnailer is **enabled for other folders** (it is the case by default), Cover Thumbnailer will search in the folder for a file with a name like `cover/folder.png/jpg` (same list than for the music).

 ## Installing Cover Thumbnailer